-You won’t find many cities with as strong an affinity for Fernet-Branca as San Francisco.
-Like the generations of Italian Americans that call the city home, locals sip the bitter and bold Italian amaro, which is a staple ingredient in cocktails found across San Francisco, straight as a digestif or followed by a chaser of ginger ale.
-One of 50 recipes featured in Imbibe's book The American Cocktail, this cocktail (whose name is inspired by another Fernet-loving culture: Argentina) combines the classic combo of Fernet and ginger for a potent cocktail that proves bitter can in fact be bella.
+You won’t find many cities with as strong an affinity for Fernet Branca as San Francisco.
+Like the generations of Italian Americans that call the city home, locals sip the bracing Italian amaro—which is a staple ingredient in cocktails across San Francisco—straight as a digestif or followed by a chaser of ginger ale.
+One of 50 recipes featured in Imbibe‘s book The American Cocktail, this cocktail (whose name is inspired by another Fernet-loving culture: Argentina) combines the classic combo of Fernet and ginger for a potent cocktail that proves bitter can in fact be bella.

 1 oz.
 Fernet Branca

 1 oz. ginger liqueur

 1 oz. ginger beer

 Combine the Fernet Branca, sweet vermouth, ginger liqueur and lime juice in an ice-filled shaker.
 Shake well and strain into an ice-filled Collins glass.
 Top with ginger beer and garnish.

 Darren Crawford for Bourbon & Branch, San Francisco